 Prompt injection – the No. 1 threat to corporate chatbots | All for One Poland

-Artificial intelligence is increasingly supporting enterprise processes - from customer service to data analysis to automating internal tasks.
-This, however, is increasing the number of new threats previously unknown in the IT world.
+Artificial intelligence is increasingly supporting enterprise processes – from customer service and data analysis to automating internal tasks.
+However, this also increases the number of new threats previously unknown in the IT world.
 One of them is prompt injection, an attack that is particularly dangerous for organizations using artificial intelligence, especially language-based models (LLMs).

-Artificial intelligence is increasingly supporting enterprise processes - from customer service to data analysis to automating internal tasks.
-This, however, is increasing the number of new threats previously unknown in the IT world.
+Artificial intelligence is increasingly supporting enterprise processes – from customer service and data analysis to automating internal tasks.
+However, this also increases the number of new threats previously unknown in the IT world.
 One of them is prompt injection, an attack that is particularly dangerous for organizations using artificial intelligence, especially language-based models (LLMs).

-Company chatbots and AI assistants improve communication and processes, but they can also… open a gateway for cyber attacks.
-One of the new attack techniques is prompt injection, – an attack recognized by OWASP (Open Worldwide Application Security Project) as the most serious risk to language model-based solutions (LLM01:2025).
-Using it, attackers can induce artificial intelligence to take actions that its creators did not anticipate.
-And the consequences could be more serious than they appear.
+Corporate chatbots and AI assistants improve communication and processes, but they can also… open the door to cyberattacks.
+One of the new attack techniques is prompt injection – an attack recognized by OWASP (Open Worldwide Application Security Project) as the most serious risk to solutions based on large language models (LLM01:2025).
+Using this technique, attackers can prompt AI to perform actions that its creators never intended.
+And the consequences may be more serious than they appear.

-In a nutshell, a prompt injection attack involves injecting specially crafted commands (prompts) into AI input to induce the model to perform actions contrary to its purpose – such as ignoring security rules, revealing sensitive information or transferring data outside the organization.
+In a nutshell, a prompt injection attack involves injecting specially crafted commands (prompts) into AI input to induce the model to perform actions contrary to its intended purpose – such as ignoring security rules, disclosing sensitive information or transferring data outside the organization.

 The most dangerous are indirect attacks, in which malicious code is hidden in a file, a fragment of a web page, or even an image.
 Such “silent sabotage" can be automatically triggered by AI, causing damage before anyone notices that the system is malfunctioning.

-Artificial intelligence-based solutions are increasingly integrated into business systems, databases or production processes.
+AI-based solutions are increasingly integrated into business systems, databases or production processes.
 This means that a successful attack on an AI model can lead to the leakage of customer data or company secrets, or the manipulation of analysis results or recommendations.
 In extreme cases, key processes can even be halted.
-As a result, the company loses the trust of partners and customers, and brand reputation suffers.
+As a result, companies lose the trust of partners and customers, and their brand reputation suffers.

-Traditional security methods – such as penetration tests or web application audits – do not cover the specifics of language models.
+Traditional security methods – such as penetration tests or web application audits – do not address the specificity of language models.
 Therefore, organizations are increasingly turning to specialized LLM security testing, so-called LLM red teaming and prompt analysis, to detect and neutralize risks specific to AI environments.

-If AI is supporting your company’s processes, ensure comprehensive security testing of your prompts and LLM environment before an attacker does.
+If AI supports processes in your company, ensure comprehensive security testing of prompts and the LLM environment before an attacker does.

 Write us Call us Send email